Semaun

-Semaun (approx. 1899—1971), also spelled Semaoen, was the first chairman of the Communist Party of Indonesia (PKI) and was a leader of the Semarang branch of the Sarekat Islam.
+Semaun (1899–1971), also spelled Semaoen, was the first chairman of the Communist Party of Indonesia (PKI) and was a leader of the Semarang branch of the Sarekat Islam.

 Early life

+Semaun was born in 1899 in Curahmalang, Jombang, East Java.
+Semaoen was the son of Prawiroatmodjo, a bricklayer in the railway ministry.
+Although not the son of a rich man, Semaoen managed to get into the Tweede Klas school (a second-class native school) and obtained additional education in Dutch by attending a kind of afternoon course.
+After completing primary school, he was unable to continue to higher education.
+Therefore, he worked at the Staatsspoor (SS) Surabaya as a small clerk.

+Politics

-Semaun was born in Curahmalang, Jombang, East Java.
-In 1915 at the age of sixteen, he was elected as one of the first Indonesian members of the Union of Train and Tramway Personnel (VSTP), soon quitting his job as a railway worker to become a trade union activist full-time.
+His emergence on the political stage of the movement began at the age of 14.
+At that time, in 1914, he joined the Sarekat Islam (SI) afdeeling Surabaya.
+A year later, in 1915, he met Sneevliet and was invited to join the Indische Sociaal-Democratische Vereeniging, the social democratic organisation of the Dutch East Indies.
+Thus by the age of sixteen, he was elected as one of the first Indonesian members of the Union of Train and Tramway Personnel (VSTP), soon quitting his job as a railway worker to become a trade union activist full-time.
 At the same time, he was elected vice-chairman of the Surabaya office of the Indies Social Democratic Association (ISDV), which was to become the Indonesian Communist Party or PKI.
-By 1918 he was a member of the central leadership of Sarekat Islam (SI), then the dominant nationalist political organization in the Dutch East Indies.
+A good command of the Dutch language, especially in reading and listening, his interest in continuing to expand his knowledge by studying on his own, and a fairly close relationship with Sneevliet, were important factors why Semaoen was able to occupy important positions in both Dutch organisations.